Printopal/VoronDesign/Removable lateral panels and front doors + lockers/3mm panels/readme.md

 This mod allow to get removable lateral and front panels.
 Side panels are maintained with lockers.

 /!\ Read this before starting /!\
-The version for 3mm thick panels was not tested, feel free to contact me if you have any doubt or recomendation.
+The version for 3mm thick panels was not tested, feel free to contact me if you have any doubt or recommendation.
 It allow to open the front door at 155° MAX and the access to the locker bracket is very limited.